MaxSashcheka/maxsashcheka/README.md

 ### Hi there 👋, Max Sashcheka
 #### I`m a student and future iOS developer

 I`m Max from Belarus 🤍❤️🤍.
-For now I'm studying at BSUIR for mobile software engineer.
+For now I'm studying at BSUIR/FCAD/PMS for mobile software engineer.
 I'm especially attracted to iOS development.

 Skills: Xcode / Swift / Objective-C / Git